 - Wrappers from candy – Toxicity with candy is not the only concern, the wrappers can be an issue.
 Most animals do not stop to remove the wrappers from these treats before eating them.
 Wrappers that are foil or cellophane have the potential to result in gastrointestinal irritation and bowel obstruction.

 - Raisins –Many people try to provide healthier options for Tick-or-Treaters by handing out a single-serving box of raisins.
-These are healthy for humans, but can be extremely poisonous to pets.
-Grapes and raisins can result in renal failure and any ingestion is considered potentially toxic and is a true emergency.
+They are healthy for humans but can be extremely poisonous to pets.
+Grapes and raisins can result in renal failure and any ingestion is consider potentially toxic and is a true emergency.

-- Glow sticks and glow jewelry – This tends to be an issue for curious dogs and other pets.
-Pets can bite or chew into glow sticks, leaking their glowing content everywhere and causing mouth pain and irritation.
+- Glow sticks and glow jewelry – This tends to be an issue for curious cats.
+Pets can bite or chew into the glow sticks, leaking their glowing content everywhere and causing mouth pain and irritation.
 The good news is that these generally are not life-threatening, but the foaming, drooling, and vomiting that can occur is alarming to most pet owners.
-Offering a tasty snack to dilute the ingestion is a good option, but giving a bath immediately after to prevent further ingestion is also recommended.
+Offering a tasty snack to dilute the ingestion is a good option but giving a bath immediately after to prevent further ingestion is also recommended.

-- Costumes – Many people want their dogs to join in on the Halloween fun.
-Owners should proceed with caution, however.
-Costumes can result in overheating, impaired vision, and even difficulty breathing if it covers the face or is too restrictive around the pet’s neck or chest.
+- Costumes – Costumes on your pet can result in overheating, impaired vision, and even difficulty breathing if it covers the face or is too restrictive around the pet’s neck or chest.
 Hair dyes that are applied to your pet may be harmful even when labeled non-toxic.
 Metallic beads or snaps can contain zinc and lead, which can result in serious health concerns and toxicity when ingested.
-If your dog is going to wear a costume, make sure it's safe.
-Check out our tips on how to make your dog's costume experience pleasant.
+Check out our tips on how to make your dog’s costume experience pleasant.

-- Candles – These should be used with care around pets.
+- Candles – Should be used with care around pets.
 Wagging tails and sniffing noses can land on flames that can result in thermal injury and burns.

 Enjoy your Halloween and keep your pets safe.
 If you think that your pet has ingested something poisonous or harmful, it is always easier, less expensive, and safer for your pet to be treated earlier, rather than waiting for severe clinical signs to occur.